TEAC Corporation: History

 In 2013, Gibson bought a majority stake in the company, giving it 54.42% of the company.
 After Gibson's bankruptcy in 2018, TEAC announced that they would continue to operate on their own.

 Computer tape memory systems

-In May 1961 TEAC entered into a licensing agreement with IBM to create magnetic tape memory systems.
+In May 1961, TEAC entered into a licensing agreement with IBM to create magnetic tape memory systems.

+TEAC Australia

+TEAC Australia were established in 1978 and licensed the TEAC brand name to distribute rebadged electronics manufactured by generic electronics manufacturers in China, or by companies such as GoldStar and Funai.
+These products were sold in discount department stores such as Kmart and had a reputation for being cheap and poor quality.